Connect with us

 And come March 1, the 30-year-old will begin observing Ramadan, where they are obligated to fast every day from dawn to sunset for about a month.

-He’s actually done as much during his maiden PBA stint back in 2023 and during the playoffs as well of the Governors’ Cup, yet they managed to win it all by beating San Miguel in the semis and then Barangay Ginebra in the finale.
+He did the same during his maiden PBA stint back in 2023, as well as the playoffs of the Governors’ Cup.
+Still, they managed to win it all by beating San Miguel in the semis and then Barangay Ginebra in the finale.

-Still, it’s tough to do so whenever, according to the naturalized Jordanian, for he always needs at least a few days before getting used to it.
+It’s tough to do so whenever, according to the naturalized Jordanian, since he always needs at least a few days before getting used to it.

-But he will stay committed to it, no matter what.
+But he remains committed to it, no matter what.

 “I try to really exert myself in like the first week to get my body adjusted, get acclimated to feeling how I feel, you know, not having as much water in my system,” he said.